What are the Keto Pros and Cons?

-The keto diet, with its high-fat, very-low-carb approach, can lead to rapid weight loss and improved blood sugar control, but also poses risks like nutrient deficiencies, constipation, and potential heart problems.
+The keto diet pros and cons are, with its high-fat, very-low-carb approach, can lead to rapid weight loss and improved blood sugar control, but also poses risks like nutrient deficiencies, constipation, and potential heart problems.
+Understanding the keto diet pros and cons is crucial before starting.

 Keto Diet Pros: